Introduction to Common Household Pests: Bed Bug vs Roach

 Identifying the Pests

-Let’s begin by distinguishing these pests:
+Let’s start by identifying these pests:

 Steps to Solve the Problem